Rhinoplasty

 • Do not use ice packs

-Complications arising from a rhinoplasty are rare and, when they do occur, usually minor.
-These may include infection, nosebleed, or a reaction to the anesthesia.
-Some few patients may experience recurring nosebleed or numbness in or around the nose.
+Complications arising from a rhinoplasty are rare and usually minor when they do occur.
+These may include infection, nosebleeds, or a reaction to the anesthesia.
+Some patients may experience recurring nosebleeds or numbness in or around the nose.
 On rare occasions, the nasal septum may be perforated, but this can be repaired.
 In general, a rhinoplasty is considered a very safe surgical procedure.